 You will use this ruler a lot!
 I use mine for drawing and marking perpendicular lines and checking grain line placement.

-Then, I discovered the ruler on the bottom through a Craftsy (now Bluprint) class.
+I discovered the ruler below through a Craftsy class.
 And I had to have it, because of the little knob in the center.
 That little knob is everything!

 That magical knob allows you to hold our ruler firmly in place, keeping it stable when you’re drawing lines (or using a rotary cutter).
 Very cool!